 If you don’t think through your marketing automation campaign, you may give off the impression of being an accidental spammer.

 A content mishap can also be more than just an innocent mistake.
 Without even realizing it, you could be breaking the law.

-Keep my recommendations in mind and use this guide as a reference moving forward to help keep your emails from being flagged as spam.
+Keep our recommendations in mind and use this guide as a reference moving forward to help keep your emails from being flagged as spam.
+Let’s jump in.

 Understanding how consumers define spam

 Spam used to be pretty easy to identify.

 You’d get a message saying you won a contest you didn’t enter.
 The subject line would have a bunch of stars and other sketchy characters.